Ipsita-Sarkar/MazeSolverAI/README.md

 # MazeSolverAI
-A GUI based maze solving project implemented using Python
+A GUI based maze solving project implemented using Python.